The tibial nerve is a major peripheral nerve of the lower limb. It has several cutaneous and motor functions in the leg

 Nerve roots: L4-S3

-Sensory: Innervates the skin of the posterolateral side of the leg, lateral side of the foot, and the sole of the foot.
+Sensory: Innervates the skin of the posterolateral leg, lateral foot and the sole of the foot.

 Motor: Innervates the posterior compartment of the leg and the majority of the intrinsic foot muscles.

 The tibial nerve is a branch of the sciatic nerve, and arises at the apex of the popliteal fossa.
 It travels through the popliteal fossa, giving off branches to muscles in the superficial posterior compartment of the leg.
 Here, the tibial nerve also gives rise to branches that contribute towards the sural nerve, which innervates the posterolateral aspect of the leg.